Mexico City crews race to save girl trapped in rubble of school

 (CNN)Rescue crews working in silence raced Wednesday to remove a girl trapped in the rubble of a collapsed elementary school in Mexico City.

+Crowds gathered throughout the day behind a barrier outside Enrique Rebsamen, awaiting news of the girl's fate.

+Inside the secured area, the girl's family waited as members of the Mexican navy and marines, the Red Cross and a professional rescue team called Los Topos painstakingly worked to reach the girl.

-Crowds gathered outside Enrique Rebsamen School as rescuers used thermal, sound and movement sensors, according to CNN affiliate Foro TV.
+Rescuers removed bricks and pieces of concrete and used thermal, sound and movement sensors, according to CNN affiliate Foro TV.
+They periodically held their hands up and gestured for silence so they could listen for signs of life.

 The elementary school was one of 16 schools in Mexico City to suffer serious damage in Tuesday's 7.1-magnitude earthquake.
-After finding the bodies of 21 schoolchildren and four adults in the building, all rescue efforts at the school are being put toward rescuing this little girl.

-As rescuers removed bricks and pieces of concrete, they held their hands up and gestured for silence so they could hear her movements.

-Early Wednesday afternoon, rescue crews told Foro TV reporter Danielle Dithurbide they are "very close to getting the little girl out.
-We just need a type of bridge to pull her off the rubble."
+Another member of the rescue group told Foro TV her small size made it easier for her to move through the rubble.
+She said she helped remove debris to create openings for cameras and sensors to move around.

+"We're just trying to help.
+Any parent, anyone with a child, would do the same," she told Foro TV.

-A rescuer told Foro TV they found two temperature readings of vital organs that were confirmed with a doctor with federal police.
+On Wednesday afternoon, a rescuer told Foro TV they found two temperature readings of vital organs that were confirmed with a doctor with federal police.

 "That person should be alive," another rescuer told Foro TV.